Education in Tanzania: Enrollment and teaching statistics

+As of 2021, Tanzania counted over 11.1 million students enrolled in primary schools.
+Enrollment in public and private primary institutions has been increasing in the country.
+For instance, in 2016, there were around 8.6 million enrolled in primary education.
+Similarly, the number of primary schools in Tanzania has been following an upward trend.

 In 2008, the total enrollment in Forms 1-4 was 1,164,250 students, and in Forms 5–6 it was 58,153 students.
 The total number of teachers was 32,835 and the total number of schools was 3,485.
 In the same year, the gross enrollment rate for Forms 1–4 was estimated at 36.2 percent, and the net enrollment rate was estimated at 24.4 percent.
 The figures for Form 5 and 6 were 4.0 percent and 1.4 percent, respectively.

 In 2012, the total enrollment in Forms 5–6 was 78,438 students.
 The total number of teachers was 65,086.

 In 2014, almost 70% of children between the ages 14–17 were not enrolled in education, and only 3.2% of them are enrolled by the time the final two years of secondary school comes around.

 The secondary schools that perform highest in the national examinations employ better-trained teachers, including experienced graduates.
 Higher pay and efficient school management attract the higher qualified teachers to non-government schools and seminaries.
 Of all teachers who have a university degree, 58 percent work in non-government schools, and of all Bachelor of Arts and Bachelor of Science graduates with education degrees, 75 percent are absorbed in this sector.
 Most of the rest teach in government schools, with the result that very few are in the community-built schools.

 The government, in order to try and increase secondary education attendance, is providing free education for the first four years of secondary school, though quality at each school varies.
 Additionally, while secondary education often faces a dramatic drop in females because of the financial burden, Tanzania has reached gender parity in enrollment.
 One-third of girls are still married by age 18, and most of them come from poorer families.